 - 1. Identify employment opportunities. - a.
 Identify employment opportunities with the county, state, and federal governments. - b.
 Identify employment opportunities with private contractors in maintenance and construction. - 2.
 Demonstrate the ability to safely operate the backhoe. - a.
 Describe safety precautions and practices related to the operation of the backhoe. - b.
 Demonstrate the safe operation of each control on the backhoe. - c.
 Align the backhoe with a set of stakes, keeping on the centerline while operating. - d.
 Dig a trench (or similar excavation) to specifications. - 3.
 Demonstrate the ability to safely operate the grader. - a.
 Describe safety precautions and practices related to the operation of the grader. - b.
 Demonstrate the safe operation of each control on the grader. - c.
 Demonstrate the procedures for typical road construction and maintenance. - 4.
 Demonstrate the ability to load various equipment (backhoe and grader) for transportation. - a.
 Explain safety precautions when loading and unloading equipment. - b.
 Demonstrate how to load various equipment for transportation. - c.
-Demonstrate how to unload various equipment from transportation.
+Demonstrate how to unload various equipment from transportation. - 5.
+Demonstrate other equipment deemed necessary by the Craft Committee that supports your program of study

-Heavy Equipment Operations - Level I

-Module One (22101-12) - Orientation to the Trade
+Heavy Equipment Operations - Level I Module One (22101) - Orientation to the Trade